Heart valve disease

 • Stenosis: the valve gets narrower so your heart has to work harder to force blood through a smaller gap.

-Most people with heart valve disease have a problem with one valve (either stenosis or regurgitation).
+Most people with heart valve disease have a problem with only one valve (either stenosis or regurgitation).
 But you may have problems with more than one valve.
 You can also have both stenosis and regurgitation in a single valve.

 Causes of heart valve disease